philip-maina/basecamp-SIP_07_2019/README.md

 Configuration
 -------------

-Takes a block that classifies requests for rate limiting with the possibility of banning all requests that exceed the specified rate limit.
+Takes a block that classifies requests for rate limiting with the option of banning all requests that exceed the specified rate limit.
 Given a Rack env, return a string such as IP address, API token, etc. If the block returns nil, the request won't be rate-limited.
 If a block is